-The food security project addresses the climate change effects in Micani, rural Bolivia, by relying on two methods: The introduction of micro-irrigation systems in school gardens so that students learn to plant sustainably from childhood on and through workshops in these model gardens where the entire population learns to apply sustainable agricultural practices independently.
-This will help to provide village schools, families and farmers of Micani permanent access to healthy food.
+The food security project addresses the climate change effect in Micani, rural Bolivia, by relying on two methods: First, the implementation of micro-irrigation systems and greenhouses to contribute to healthy and stable nutrition supply, and secondly, through workshops in which the population learns to apply sustainable agricultural practices independently.
+This will help to provide village schools, farmers and their families in Micani with permanent access to healthy food.

 While equipping the school gardens with the micro-irrigation systems and building the solar tents is a short-term task, the long-term impact of the project lies in a change towards a sustainable agriculture.
 As climate change, rural migration and economic pressures increasingly reach even the most remote areas, this is an important intervention to ensure food security and well-being for Micani's population.

 Support this important cause by creating a personalized fundraising page.Start a Fundraiser